CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 ### Python library

-If using the Meraki [Python library](pythonLibrary.md), install it via `pip install meraki`.
+If using Python, we recommend using the Meraki [Python library](pythonLibrary.md).
+Install it via `pip install meraki`.

 ## Base URI

 In most parts of the world, every API request will begin with the following **base URI**:

 > `https://api.meraki.com/api/v1`